Watch past educational presentations and see live events in real time

 Investing in rheumatology training is essential to building a strong and capable workforce.
 Clinician educators are responsible for developing educational programs, instructing rheumatologists to meet the accreditation standards, and promoting an atmosphere of quality care for patients.
 Clinician educators must be better prepared for teaching and committed to advancing rheumatology.
 They play a critical role in attracting the next generation of rheumatologists to provide quality care for patients.

-Program Managers: keep your training program information up-to-date
+Program Managers: update your training program information

 Hire your next rheumatology health professional through ACR CareerConnection.
 Hire with confidence.
 Recruit with ease.